-Most often, Peyronie’s disease is caused by injury to the penis due to sports athletic activity, aggressive sex, or an accident of some sort.
+According to Cleveland Clinic peyronie’s disease is caused by injury to the penis due to sports athletic activity, aggressive sex, or an accident of some sort.
 However, there have been cases in which the disease is part of a larger autoimmune issue.
 If the disease attacks cells within the penis, it can lead to inflammation and scarring.

 Because the chances of getting Peyronie’s disease increases with age due to changes in the elasticity of the penis, men over the age of 50 are more commonly affected.
 Also, men with a more active sexual lifestyle that may cause injuries to the penis, or men who have a family history of Peyronie’s disease have a higher chance of developing it over their lifetime.

 With or without an erection, Peyronie’s disease can most often be diagnosed in a physical exam.
 If scar tissue is felt, you may be given an injectable drug to create an erection and check how your penis curves or narrows.
 Also, an ultrasound or X-ray may be ordered to get an accurate location of the buildup of scar tissue.
 This will allow for a proper treatment plan to be designed.

 According to NIH, the overall goal of treatment is to reduce pain and strengthen the ability to have intercourse.
 If you are not experiencing pain and having very little issues with penile curvature, you may not need treatment until the symptoms progress.
 In a few cases, the disease will resolve itself without any treatment.

 Because there is a risk of erectile dysfunction associated with Peyronie’s disease, you may get recommended a lifestyle change.
 This can include decreasing the amount of vigorous sexual activity or aggressive sports and quitting any smoking, illegal drugs, or alcohol consumption.